While The Mysterious Mr. Enter focuses more on critique than comedy, there's still a fair amount of humor to be had here.

 - Mr. Enter recalling a time when a host forgot to change the victory conditions in a Death Match.
-The result, Mr. Enter builds a Wonder as soon as the game loads up.
+This resulted in Mr. Enter building a Wonder as soon as the game loaded up.

 - Mr. Enter shares some of the achievements that got removed because they were "too extreme."

 - "You have created 1000 castles.
 Castle.
 650 stone.
 There's usually less than 10,000 stone on any given map."

 - "Play any civilization 1000 times and you need to beat every civilization 1000 times as well."

 - Apparently, there were achievements that went up to ''10,000''.
 Mr. Enter chuckles as he says "Maybe that was a little too much."

 - In the Fredrick Barbarossa campaign, Mr. Enter mocks Swabia from time to time.